verse/verse-javascript/README.md

 ## Usage

 Verse Websocket module is provided as [AMD](http://requirejs.org/docs/whyamd.html) for [RequireJs](http://requirejs.org/).

-You can find the minified version in the build dir.
+You can find the minified version of verse module in the build dir.

 See example in the example dir.